Jen-uis/Customer-Segmentation-Analysis/README.md

 `git push origin feature-branch`

 5. Create a new Pull Request.

+*Note*: If you have successfully push your changes to the branch, Nathaniel will review the final request and merge the changes to `main` if your file is approved.

 ## Contact
 If you have any questions or need further information, please contact our team at: szhu094@ucr.edu